Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/11_chapter-8.md

   surface_img:set_opacity(50)
 end
 ```
-#####on_unpaused function & clear pixels:
+##### on_unpaused function & clear pixels

 I never explained the on_unpaused function fully before.
 I did mention it, but not in actual use.
-When the game it paused with the key `d` the orange semi-tranparent pixels are cleared.
+When the game it paused with the key `d` the orange semi-transparent pixels are cleared.
 In order to clear pixels the `clear()` needs to be added onto the surface `surface_img`.

 ```lua
     if clear_pixels == true then